Adiaslow/LC-Seq/README.md

 ## Overview

-This project is a Python-based tool for chromatographic peak picking and analysis using the modular LC-Seq pipeline framework.
+A Python-based tool for chromatographic peak picking and analysis using the modular LC-Seq pipeline framework.
 The framework is designed to be highly configurable and extensible, allowing for the addition of custom components, configurations, and pipelines.
 The built-in pipelines are designed to replicate the behavior of the original LC-Seq pipeline (see GPP and CC), as well as a Standard (basic) pipeline that can be used as-is or as a starting point for new pipelines.

 ---